MackanT/WorkTimer/docs/README.md

 ### 4.0.1 (2025-11-DD)
 - **Centralized Settings**
- - Environment variables and other global settings are now stored in .env file to ensure both Docker and Python code can use the same values - Previously these were stored in both a .yaml file for python and a DockerCompose file for Docker.
+ - Environment variables and other global settings are now stored in `.env` file to ensure both Docker and Python code can use the same values - Previously these were stored in both a `config_settings.yml` file for python and a `docker-compose.yml` file for Docker.
 - **Bug Fixes**
   - **Timezone issue** - Timezone used by application is now specified in dockerfile.
 Now defaults to Stockholm/Sweden instead of UTC-0.
   - **Customer changes w.
 Devops** - Code previously attempted a devops refresh after adding or updating a customer.
 This crashed the program if no devops customers existed.
-Added catch to only run if needed .
+Added catch to only run if needed.
   - **Docker db-initialization** - Code previously crashed if db-initializing proceeded via Docker as mounted file created a directory instead of sqlite file.
 Docker now mounts a directory instead in which the code generates the db.
   - **Adding Customer Wage** - Fixed issue where float input fas used, is now corrected to int.
+  - **Updating Tasks** - Fixed bug where `Status` and `Priority` in were not set correct when updating.
+Before the current value was used as options instead of default-option, and the correct options were removed.
+Now standard options are shown and selected values is used as default.

 ### 4.0.0 (2025-11-17)